Mick Cuppett EdD, LAT, ATC, FNAP

-I have more than 30 years of experience as an athletic trainer, medical educator, and administrator.
+I have more than 30 years of experience as an athletic trainer (AT), medical educator, and administrator.
 I am now self-employed as a consultant in the areas of strategic planning, leadership, accreditation, AT education, medical simulation and innovation.
-Known internationally for my work in instructional technology, simulation, and clinical encounter documentation, I have published numerous works in interprofessional education and co-authored Medical Conditions in the Athlete, a widely used textbook now on its third edition.
-I enjoy public speaking and am often sought to speak on leadership, organizational change, and innovation.
+Known internationally for my work in instructional technology, simulation, and clinical encounter documentation, I have published numerous works in interprofessional education and co-authored Medical Conditions in the Athlete, a widely used textbook now on its fourth edition.
+I am often sought to speak on leadership, organizational change, and innovation.

-Most recently, I served as the Executive Director for the Commission on Accreditation of Athletic Training Education (CAATE), the only recognized accrediting agency for athletic training education.
-During my 5 year-tenure in the position, I oversaw the successful recognition of CAATE by the Council for Higher Education Accreditation (CHEA), led the CAATE from a budget deficit to a surplus while converting all accreditation documentation and processes to an electronic platform.
-I was able to grow the staff from 1 to 5 employees within those 5 years and implemented an entirely virtual office.
-Other organizations have sought my expertise with the virtual office environment.
+Prior to starting my consulting business, I served as the Executive Director for the Commission on Accreditation of Athletic Training Education (CAATE), the only recognized accrediting agency for athletic training education.
+During my 5 year-tenure in the position, I grew the staff from 1 to 5 employees, implemented an entirely virtual office, oversaw the successful recognition of CAATE by the Council for Higher Education Accreditation (CHEA) and led the CAATE from a budget deficit to a surplus while converting all accreditation documentation and processes to an electronic platform.
+My expertise in this area is often sought by associations exploring remote or virtual offices.

-Prior to being hired as the Executive Director, I served as President of the CAATE, and prior to that as a board member, while I worked full-time as a Professor and Program Director of Athletic Training at the University of South Florida.
+Prior to being hired as the Executive Director of the CAATE, I served as President, and prior to that as a board member, while working full-time as a Professor and Program Director of Athletic Training at the University of South Florida.
 While at USF, I helped orchestrate the move of the Athletic Training Educational Program to the College of Medicine, becoming the first program in the country to be in a Department of Orthopedics.
-I have been an AT educator since 1998 and was the inaugural program director for two different programs, including the first entry-level Master’s program in the country at the University of Nebraska at Omaha.
+I have been an AT educator since 1998 and was the inaugural program director for two different programs, including the first entry-level Master’s program in the U.S. at the University of Nebraska at Omaha.
 I successfully guided both UNO and USF to initial and continuing CAATE accreditation.
-Along with the Athletic Training Program experience, I also served as Director of Medical Education and Technology at USF’s Morsani College of Medicine where I successfully implemented interprofessional education across USF Health, initiated USF Health iTunes U and completed TEAMSTEPPS as a master trainer.
-I am fortunate to be a fellow of the USF Health Leadership Institute and have received numerous professional awards and hall of fame inductions throughout my professional career.
+I also served as Director of Medical Education and Technology at USF’s Morsani College of Medicine where I successfully implemented interprofessional education across USF Health, initiated USF Health iTunes U and completed TEAMSTEPPS as a master trainer.
+I am a fellow of the National Academies of Practice, as well as the USF Health Leadership Institute and have received many professional awards and hall of fame inductions throughout my professional career.